phalcon-orphanage/docs/en/reference/models.rst

 Auto-generated identity columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Some models may have identity columns.
-These columns usually are the primary key of the mapped table.
-Phalcon_Model_ can recognize the identity column and will omit it from the internal SQL INSERT, so the database system could generate an auto-generated value for it.
+These columns usually are the primary key of the mapped table. :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` can recognize the identity column and will omit it from the internal SQL INSERT, so the database system could generate an auto-generated value for it.

 Validation Messages
 ^^^^^^^^^^^^^^^^^^^
-Phalcon_Model_ has a messaging subsystem that provides a flexible way to output or store the validation messages generated during the insert/update processes.
+:doc:`Phalcon_Model <../api/Phalcon_Model_Base>` has a messaging subsystem that provides a flexible way to output or store the validation messages generated during the insert/update processes.

-Each message consists of an instance of the class Phalcon_Model_Message_.
+Each message consists of an instance of the class :doc:`Phalcon_Model_Message <../api/Phalcon_Model_Message>`.
 The set of messages generated can be retrieved with the method getMessages().
 Each message provides extended information like the field name that generated the message or the message type:

 .. code-block:: php